Universal Crossover in the Three-Channel Charge Kondo Model at High Transparency

-Figure~\ref{fig:universal_mobility} shows the zero-temperature conductance for non-interacting leads ($K=1$).
-As expected for an island in the high-transparency regime, the conductance approaches unity at high frequencies.
-At low frequencies, it decreases significantly, indicating a reduction in the effective transparency of the QPCs.
+\paragraph{3CK fixed point ($K=1$).} For noninteracting leads, the zero-temperature conductance approaches unity at high frequency and decreases strongly at low frequency, reflecting the renormalization of QPC transparency (Fig.~\ref{fig:universal_mobility}).
 While the conductance typically depends on the UV energy cutoff $D$ and the reflection coefficient $r$, in the wide-band limit it exhibits universal scaling as a function of the rescaled frequency $\omega/T^*$,

 where $\mathcal G$ is a universal function (Fig.~\ref{fig:universal_mobility}).
 Here, $T ^*$ is an emergent low-energy scale that characterizes the crossover between high- and low-frequency behaviors.
 Its dependence on microscopic parameters can be determined from a perturbative analysis near the ballistic regime $r=0$,